fhmmillet/English-Name-Generator/README.md

 # Download
-you need download lzdb as support library for this project
+you need download lzdy as support library for this project
-lzdb: lazy database
+lzpy: lazy python
 ```
 if you use pip:
   if you don't have lzpy: